 Superior Gluteal Artery Perforator Flap Reconstruction

-Dr. Jay Orringer and Dr. Scott Sullivan offer a wide range of breast reconstruction options to patients from Los Angeles, Beverly Hills, other areas of Northern and Southern California, nationally and internationally, Although some patients choose implant-based reconstruction, others are uncomfortable with the need for implant maintenance or prefer the more natural result which might be obtained using one’s own tissues.
+Dr. Jay Orringer offers a wide range of breast reconstruction options to patients from Beverly Hills, Los Angeles, Santa Monica, Hollywood, Newport Beach and throughout Northern California, as well as nationally and internationally, Although, some patients choose implant-based reconstruction, others are uncomfortable with the need for implant maintenance or prefer the more natural result which might be obtained using one’s own tissues.
 In addition, following radiation, implant reconstructions have a greater risk of issues, and the use of tissue for reconstruction may be desired.

 Flap-based breast reconstruction, which uses tissue from your own body, has some appealing potential advantages.
 Flap-based reconstruction may offer a natural breast look and feel without the need for implant maintenance or radiation-related risks such as severe capsular contracture around an implant.
 Superior gluteal artery perforator (SGAP) flap reconstruction uses tissue from the buttock to recreate the breast after mastectomy, while a deep inferior epigastric perforator (DIEP) flap uses tissue usually removed with a tummy tuck.

-SGAP and DIEP flap breast reconstructions are challenging procedures that require the experience and skill of surgeons like Dr. Orringer and Dr. Sullivan, who have over 50 years of combined microsurgical experience.
-If you are interested in learning more about SGAP or DIEP flap reconstructions, Dr. Orringer and Dr. Sullivan invite you to schedule an in-person consultation today.
+SGAP and DIEP flap breast reconstructions are skilled procedures that require microsurgical expertise.
+If you are interested in learning more about SGAP or DIEP flap reconstructions, Dr. Orringer invites you to schedule an in-person consultation today.

 What Is SGAP Flap Breast Reconstruction?